Chris Hedges: Sanders Is ‘Naive’ Because ‘He Thinks The Party Elites Won’t Steal The Nomination From Him’

 — Vox (@voxdotcom) March 9, 2019

-As previously reported by The Inquisitr, shortly after announcing his presidential campaign Bernie Sanders emerged as the Democratic front-runner, raising $10 million in less than a week.
+As previously reported by The Inquisitr, shortly after announcing his presidential campaign, Bernie Sanders emerged as the Democratic front-runner, raising $10 million in less than a week.

-The Vermont senator is considered to be one of the most popular elected politicians in the United States, and polls have consistently found that the vast majority of American voters approves of him.
+The Vermont senator is considered to be one of the most popular elected politicians in the United States, and polls have consistently found that the vast majority of American voters approve of him.